dogweather/forkful/content/en/kotlin/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, which stands for YAML Ain't Markup Language, is a highly readable data serialization format often used for configuration files, data storage, and inter-process messaging.
-Programmers frequently work with YAML to manage configurations and settings in a structured yet straightforward manner, benefiting from its clarity and simplicity over JSON or XML when readability matters.

 ## How to:
 Kotlin does not have built-in support for YAML parsing and serialization, but you can utilize popular third-party libraries such as `snakeyaml` (for general YAML parsing) and `kotlinx.serialization` (with a YAML format extension) to work with YAML files.